AgnesePortera/Jenkins-Docker-SSH/README.md

 ![GitHub](https://img.shields.io/github/license/AgnesePortera/Jenkins-Docker-SSH?style=plastic)
 ![GitHub](https://img.shields.io/github/last-commit/AgnesePortera/Jenkins-Docker-SSH)

-In a little Raspberry Pi 4 you can start a Jenkins application that comunicates with a SSH server.
+In a little Raspberry Pi 4 you can start a Jenkins application that communicates with a SSH server.

 Really??